Xiaohao-Yang/Topic_Model_Generalisation/README.md

 # Topic Model Generalisation
 Neural topic model (NTM) generalisation in terms of document representation.

 We propose a Generalisation Regularisation (Greg) term to improve NTMs' generalisation capability in terms of document representation.
-A trained NTM still yields good document representation quality for unseen documents from other corpora.
+As a result, an NTM trained on a source corpus still yields good document representation quality for unseen documents from other corpora.

 # Requirements
 ```python